Returning to Running After an ACL Injury

 This leads us to the third phase – ‘Running, Agility, and Landings’.
 By this point, we are seeing you returning to running, agility, jumping, and hopping activities, though this is not to say you can partake in a full-fledged rugby or basketball game just yet.
 Here we will continue a gym-based strength and neuromuscular program, whilst incorporating change of direction training, start and stops, jumping/ hopping and landing, and perhaps even modified gameplay/ sport-specific movements training under the supervision of your physiotherapist.

 It is also important to listen to your body during the rehabilitation process.
 You shouldn’t be experiencing swelling or obvious pain by this stage but if you do experience pain or discomfort during physical activity, it is important to notify your physiotherapist and ensure you aren’t or haven’t been overdoing your training.
-Some pain regions are common and expected even after a period of time an ACL repair has taken place.
+Some pain regions are common and expected even after a period of time an ACL rehab has taken place.
 Take a break and allow the knee to rest.
 Pushing through pain can lead to further injury and delay the recovery process.

 In conclusion, returning to running after an ACL injury is possible with the right rehabilitation approach.
 It is important to work with a physiotherapist or medical professional to determine the appropriate timeline for returning to running.
 It is also as important that you are committed to the rehabilitation with your physiotherapist, be on top of the exercise program prescribed to you, and be vigilant with optimal recovery.
 By prioritizing proper rehabilitation and listening to your body, you can safely and effectively return to running after an ACL injury.